samuki/reverse-engineering-the-reader/README.md

 ### Configuration

 You can specify all configuration parameters for individual runs in `configs` and run a specific setting.
-The main configuration files are in `configs/datasets_dll_wt`.
+The main configuration files are located in `configs/datasets_dll_wt`.

 #### Logging

 Note that the script will log metrics using Weights & Biases.
-To log the metrics, you'll need to add your API key in `model/utils/credentials.py`.
+To log the metrics, you must add your API key in `model/utils/credentials.py`.
 To disable logging with wandb, set `use_wandb: False`.

 #### Checkpoint Saving

-To save checkpoints locally and not on the Euler cluster you need to specify `save_scratch: False` If you are running scripts on Euler, and want to save them on the scratch space,  you need to add your username in `model/utils/credentials.py`
+To save checkpoints locally and not on the Euler cluster, you need to specify `save_scratch: False` If you are running scripts on Euler and want to save them on the scratch space,  you need to add your username in `model/utils/credentials.py`

 ### Run Experiments

-You can run an individual configuration:
+You can run an individual configuration file:

 ```
 python run.py --config_path /path/to/config